 P.S.
 For those of you keen to learn more about tea, subscribe so you never miss a post, visit our personal tea blog TravellingforTea.com, and post your questions in the comments so we can answer them in future posts.

 P.P.S.
 For those of you excited to try some of the teas and tisanes mentioned above, you can try them in their pure/unblended form here:

 If you want to try some of the blends mentioned, start with:

-We will be expanding our tea offerings to include green and white teas soon, too, so watch this space!
+We will be expanding our tea offerings to include white teas soon, too, so watch this space!

 P.P.P.S.
 And of course, all of the information regarding the herbs, botanicals, minerals, vitamins, etc., is information drawn from traditional use data or academic research and should be regarded as such.
 If you, the reader, has a health or medical concern, please consult your healthcare professional.
 The information found here is not meant to diagnose, treat, prescribe or cure and has not been evaluated by the FDA.
 The information here is for educational use only.

 |If you enjoyed this piece, subscribe to the MA Blog so you never miss another!
 It's all about tea, alternatives to matcha, antioxidants and smashing the pseudo-science myths peddled by the wellness industry.
 Also, don’t worry we hate spam as much as you do: we won't send any marketing emails.
 Any new teas or occasional offers are simply included in the regular "latest blog" notifications :-)|